Scenario

 - 4Run your solution in a network-isolated sandbox (5 min limit, 512 MB RAM)

-- 5Read results.json from the working directory
+- 5Read results.json from /workspace/results.json (RESULTS_PATH env var)

 - 6Score correctness against hidden ground truth, then score architecture, AI workflow, robustness, and clarity